Geometric Formulation of Unified Force-Impedance Control on SE(3) for Robotic Manipulators: Geometric Unified Force Impedance Control

-which proves that the closed-loop system is passive. \end{proof} \begin{remark}[Stability Result] Using the result \eqref{eq:time_deriv_storage_passive}, the stability of the system can be proved, similar to \cite{haddadin2024unified}.
-The proof through Lyapunov's direct method can be conducted using the augmented Lyapunov function with the coupling term as in \cite{seo2023geometric, bullo1999tracking}.
-The main implications of the stability analysis are: 1.
-The system asymptotically converges to $g_d'$, the modified setpoint; 2.
-When $g$ converges to $g_d'$, the force will also converge to $F_d = -F_e$. \end{remark}
+The proposed GUFIC framework is also equipped with $\SE$ invariant and equivariant structure.
+To prove equivariance, two conditions are needed \citep{seo2023contact}: 1) Left invariance, and 2) a control law defined on the body frame.
+The terms related to the GIC satisfy the left-invariance condition, e.g., the elastic force $\fg$ is left invariant:

-\begin{remark}[$\SE$ Invariance and Equivariance] The proposed GUFIC framework is also $\SE$ invariant.
-For the terms related to the GIC, the left-invariance follows from the results of Lemma 1 in \cite{seo2023contact}.
-The force tracking law and modification of the velocity field and force tracking law are all defined on the body-frame attached to the end-effector, leading to $\SE$ invariance property of the controller.
-Moreover, since the GUFIC law satisfies $\SE$ left-invariance and is defined on the end-effector body frame, the control law is $\SE$ equivariant (see Proposition 2 of \cite{seo2023contact}). \end{remark}
+see Lemma~1 in \cite{seo2023contact}.
+The velocity and force field are defined in their own body frames, i.e., left-invariant vector/covector fields.
+Since the GUFIC laws are based on left-invariant vector/covector fields and the elastic control is left-invariant, the resulting GUFIC law is left-invariant.
+Moreover, as the control law is left-invariant and defined on the end-effector body frame, it is $\SE$ equivariant if described on the spatial frame.
+This structural property ensures frame-invariant behavior and facilitates seamless integration with $\SE$ visuomotor policies, as shown in \cite{seo2025equicontact}.

-\begin{remark}[Contact-loss Stabilization] A critical issue in the original tank-augmented UFIC framework arises when force and motion controls become parallel or collinear, notably during the loss of end-effector contact, leading to undesired motions.
-Although the original paper \cite{haddadin2024unified} mentioned that this scenario could be handled by depleting the energy tank to avoid hazardous contact, such an approach may be impractical.
-Following their recommendation, we adopt a controller shaping function, $\rho$, which modulates the force-tracking control law to preserve passivity and manage potential contact-loss situations.
-While we implement this controller shaping function, detailed analysis of its performance is not our primary contribution.
-In addition, due to the page limit, we omitted its details and refer readers to \cite{haddadin2024unified} for an in-depth discussion of its effectiveness. \end{remark}
+\begin{rem}[Further Stability Result] From the passivity result, \eqref{eq:time_deriv_storage_passive}, the stability of the system can be proved, similar to \cite{haddadin2024unified}.
+The proof of stability via Lyapunov's direct method can be conducted using the augmented Lyapunov function with the coupling term as in \cite{seo2023geometric, bullo1999tracking}. \end{rem}